Graduate Diploma Law (full-time)

 For more details see our full glossary of learning and teaching terms.

-As is required by the professional regulatory bodies, the main form of assessment for the GDL is through examinations, which are held at the end of each teaching block.
+The main form of assessment for the GDL is through examinations, which are held at the end of each teaching block.
 Some modules also include a coursework element of 25%.

 Mock assessments with feedback will be given to help you monitor and improve your performance, and help you deal effectively with all forms of assessment.
 Two past examination papers will also be available in order to prepare you for examinations.